TattooMate

 11. Defects and liability

-12. Term and termination (SaaS)
+12. Contract term and cancellation (SaaS)

 13. Final provisions